powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

-# CSA-Profiles CRAC format
+# NC CRAC format

 ## Presentation

-For the CSA process, the CRAC data is split over multiple XML files called **CSA profiles**, each one with its own specific purpose, and which were inspired by the CGM format.
+For the NC process, the CRAC data is split over multiple XML files called **NC profiles**, each one with its own specific purpose, and which were inspired by the CGM format.
 This format was [introduced by ENTSO-E](https://www.entsoe.eu/data/cim/cim-for-grid-models-exchange/).
-The objects in the different CSA profiles reference one another using **mRID** links (UUID format) which makes it possible to separate the information among several distinct files.
+The objects in the different NC profiles reference one another using **mRID** links (UUID format) which makes it possible to separate the information among several distinct files.

 ## Header overview

-The OpenRAO importer only supports version `2.3` headers for CSA profiles (see [ENTSO-E website](https://www.entsoe.eu/Documents/CIM_documents/Grid_Model_CIM/MetadataAndHeaderDataExchangeSpecification_v2.3.0.pdf)).
+The OpenRAO importer only supports version `2.3` headers for NC profiles (see [ENTSO-E website](https://www.entsoe.eu/Documents/CIM_documents/Grid_Model_CIM/MetadataAndHeaderDataExchangeSpecification_v2.3.0.pdf)).

 ```xml